inxonic/z80fun/README.md

                           |    |    |    |    |
                          _|_  _|_  _|_  _|_  _|_
 ```

+Note: Before commit `addd1a97c2` the HALT pin has been connected to +5V by
+mistake.
+This might cause a short circuit and must be avoided!

 Note: I've changed the wiring a bit after commit `027f9489e4`.
 One must not mix
 older AVR code with the current wiring as there are conflicting output pins.